-The EU Pledge is a voluntary initiative by leading food and beverage companies to change food and beverage advertising to children under the age of twelve in the European Union.
-It consists of two main commitments:
+The EU Pledge is a voluntary initiative by leading food and beverage companies to change food and beverage advertising to children under the age of thirteen in the European Union.
+It consists of three main commitments:

-- No advertising for food and beverage products to children under the age of twelve on TV, print and internet, except for products which fulfil common nutritional criteria.
+- No advertising for food and beverage products to children under the age of thirteen on TV, print and internet, except for products which fulfil common nutritional criteria.

 - No communication related to products in primary schools, except where specifically requested by, or agreed with, the school administration for educational purposes.